OneMoreSummer/academic-kickstart/content/authors/admin/_index.md

 USE Biological Age & Chron Age in assessing Fitness & Perf Data.

 **Who am I?**

 I’m just a parent (and coach) who has experienced the player pathway and noticed (as many do) how the processes of selection/development favour the ‘bigger’ kids.
 I wanted to find out more and put some facts and figures together with those observations.

-**Ignore or Act?**
+**Ignore or act?**

-While this can be seen as an ‘interesting’ issue and readily understood, little action seems to be happening.
-It is currently only at the ‘awareness’ level.
+While this can be seen as an ‘interesting’ issue and readily understood, little meaningful action or positive change seems to be happening.
+It has been stuck at the ‘awareness’ level for a number of years.
 This blog is a small attempt to counter this.
 There are many, many biases and systemic issues in cricket.
 RAE & Maturation is just one of them.